-The customer, Mr. Tolstoy, is listed as a joint owner on his son's bank account.
-Mr. Tolstoy rebuts ownership of the account and provides evidence to prove that only his son's money is in the account.
-As part of the successful rebuttal of account ownership (MA705I), Mr. Tolstoy removes his name from the bank account.
+The customer is listed as a joint owner on his son's bank account.
+The customer rebuts ownership of the account and provides evidence to prove that only his son's money is in the account.
+As part of the successful rebuttal of account ownership (MA705I), the customer removes his name from the bank account.

-Mr. Tolstoy's eligibility for ALTCS is not affected by removing his name from the account.
+The customer's eligibility for ALTCS is not affected by removing his name from the account.
 The account did not include any of the customer's resources.